woctezuma/steam-portal/README.md

 ### 2. Community

--   [`metacouncil-goty`](https://github.com/woctezuma/metacouncil-goty): ranked-choice voting for Games of the Year Awards on [MetaCouncil/Steam](https://metacouncil.com) in 2018,
+-   [`metacouncil-goty`](https://github.com/woctezuma/metacouncil-goty): ranked-choice voting for Games of the Year Awards on [MetaCouncil/Steam](https://metacouncil.com) in 2018 and 2019,
 -   [`steam-era-goty`](https://github.com/woctezuma/steam-era-goty): ranked-choice voting for Games of the Year Awards on [ResetERA/Steam](https://resetera.com) in 2017,
 -   [`steam-groups`](https://github.com/woctezuma/steam-groups): descriptive stats regarding the libraries of members of a Steam group.